tevisgehr/Behavioral-Cloning-Project/README.md

 ## Training Approach
-(Reference Behavioral Cloning Project Log.pdf.
+(Reference "Behavioral Cloning Project Log.pdf".
 File included in repository.)
 ### 1. Overview

 The process of refining this model in order to obtain the required performance was very iterative.
 Early on it became clear that it would be nessesary to use a systematic approach and to carefully document all changes to various revisions of the model.
 I went through 11 major revisions in order to find a model that could make it all the way around the track without ever hitting the edge.
 Although I tried, I was unable to create a model that prevents the car from ever crossing a lane line.
 In my final model (a version of Rev 9 as descibed below), the car touches the lanes lines in approximatly two places along the track and comes very close to touching the edge of the track in one place (see the video1.mp4).